Move to Portugal from USA: A Complete Guide for Relocating

 Are you contemplating a move to Portugal from USA?
 If so, you’re part of a growing trend because thousands of Americans are choosing to make Portugal home - and it isn’t just retirees either, as Bloomberg reports; young families, digital nomads, and entrepreneurs are all heading here in their droves.

 Nearly 10,000 Americans were living in Portugal in 2022 — an increase of 239% since 2017, and even though the popular Golden Visa scheme has ended, this mass migration doesn’t show any signs of slowing down any time soon, and there are still plenty of achievable ways to acquire Portuguese residency.
+Many Americans are also interested in obtaining Portugal citizenship due to the benefits it offers.

 So why has Portugal become so popular with Americans?
 And how can you join your fellow countryfolk and make the move?